sulfo/xml-sitemap-feed/readme.txt

 == Description ==

 This plugin dynamically creates feeds that comply with the **XML Sitemap** and the **Google News Sitemap** protocol.
-It is Multi-Site and **qTranslate / Polylang** compatible and there are no files created.
+It is Multi-Site and **Polylang** compatible and there are no files created.
 Some new options under the Privacy settings on **Settings > Reading** allow control over the sitemaps, which post and taxonomy types are included and any additional robots.txt rules.

 You or site owners on your Multi-site network will not be bothered with complicated settings like other XML Sitemap plugins.
 XML sitemap values like ChangeFreq and URL Priority are auto-calculated based on post age and comment activity.